vuestorefront/storefront-ui/apps/docs/components/vue/components/sidesheet.md

 #  SideSheet component

-SfSideSheet is surfaces containing supplementary content that is anchored to the left or right edge of the screen.
+VsfSideSheet is surface containing supplementary content that is anchored to the left or right edge of the screen.

 <Generate />